RedBearLab/Blend/README.md

 The board contains an USB port, which allows you to load compiled sketches on to the board, the USB will act as a USB CDC (virtual COM) port and it requires driver to work.

-Download the signed driver here for Windows (includes up to Windows 8 PC): http://support.atmel.com/bin/customer.exe?=&action=viewKbEntry&id=1624
+Download the signed driver here for Windows (includes up to Windows 8 PC):<br/>
+http://support.atmel.com/bin/customer.exe?=&action=viewKbEntry&id=1624

 Installation